RTXteam/RTX/notes/arax-maintenance-sop.md

 currently on the `master` branch, and/or if there are locally modified modules or config files (not counting untracked files), then someone else is _probably already using `arax.ncats.io/beta` for testing, and you should _reach out before proceeding_.
-Only proceed if there are no locally modified untracked files and the local code repository is on `master`.
+Only proceed if there are no locally modified tracked files and the local code repository is on `master`.
 Staying in the same `RTX` directory:
 7. `git fetch origin`
 8. `git checkout issue-XXX`
 9. `git pull origin issue-XXX`
 10. Run all the pytests, using your updated code: `cd code/ARAX && pytest -v --cache-clear`<br />
-All 153 standard ARAX unit tests should pass, when run in the `arax.nats.io/beta` devarea.
+All 153 standard ARAX unit tests should pass, when run in the `arax.ncats.io/beta` devarea.
 11. Next is to run the example queries, using your updated code.
 You will need to restart ARAX.
 Exit out of the shell session for user `rt`, by typing `exit`.
 You should see the root account prompt `#`: